 Can hard water cause kidney stones?
 There has been some speculation that hard water, specifically the mineral calcium found in it, has an impact on the formation of kidney stones.
-In this article we’ll take a quick look at whether there is any truth to this and what it means for water treatment.
+In this article we’ll take a quick look at whether there is any truth to this and what it means for water treatment in the home.

 What is hard water?